-Linux_gee3.2.3_32 Solaris5.10_gee4.1.1_64 Solaris_ee5.7_32 Windows_VisualStudio7.1.3088_32 HP_UX_accA.03.52_32 the same algorithmic model.
+Linux_gee3.2.3_32 Solaris5.10_gee4.1.1_64 Solaris_ee5.7_32 Windows_VisualStudio7.1.3088_32 HP-UX_accA.03.52_32 executable model files for as many combinations of operating system platforms and compilers be in the same directory as the IBIS (.ibs) file.

-The EDA tool will cheek for the compiler information and verify if the compatible with the operating system and platform.
+The EDA tool will check for the compiler information and verify if the executable model file is compatible with the operating system and platform.